comp423-24f/csxl-team-c7/docs/specs/SP02-spec.md

 **UX Decision-** We decided to disallow admins to be members of an organization, until an admin accepts the application.
 This is partially because the CSXL website doesn't have a global academic term, and the only way to add this was to retrieve it from the application.
 This means that only organizations with applications will have the academic term listed.
 This can be edited for future use, but the level of importance for application-based organization is what led us to this decision.

 **Technical Decision-** One technical decision we made was having a universal application for all clubs, in the sense that all organizations would have the same application structure.
 This was because creating a form-control document that organization-admins themselves could edit and deploy would have taken a lot of time.
-The middle ground we came with is a comprimise between this high level concept, and a google form link.
+The middle ground we came with is a compromise between this high level concept, and a google form link.

 ## Development Decisions<a name='Development Decisions'></a>

 **FrontEnd**

 Multiple widgets were added, as well as another routing component.
-This inlcudes organization-application.model.ts, organization-application-reivew component files, organizatoin-apply component files, and the organization-messages and organization-members-card widgets.
+This inlcudes organization-application.model.ts, organization-application-review component files, organization-apply component files, and the organization-messages and organization-members-card widgets.
 All of these work together to fill out the user story.

 **Backend**